-This past summer (2013), the Toronto District School Board voted to cut $2 million from their budget to help alleviate their overwhelming debt.
-On the chopping block: music classes from across the city, joining an increasing majority of schools in Ontario.
+In the summer of 2013, the Toronto District School Board voted to cut $2 million from their budget to help alleviate their overwhelming debt.
+On the chopping block: Toronto music schools from across the city, joining an increasing majority of schools in Ontario.
 In fact, the nonprofit organization People for Education has found a 16 percent drop in elementary music classes over the last 14 years.
 Approximately 33% of children in Ontario do not get the chance to play a musical instrument or join a music group.

 Music lessons were the last thing that should have been cut from the budget, considering overwhelming evidence for the benefits to development, cognition, education, and academic performance.
 The very thing that the school board should want to protect while making deep budget cuts – quality of education – has been shortsightedly slashed and students across Toronto will lose. some of the following benefits of music programs.

 Benfits of Music Lessons